 What Is Dental Prophylaxis?
 (Overview)

-Updated: March 5, 2023
+Updated: November 29, 2023

 If you ever watch the popular game show Jeopardy, the headline to this section, What is Dental Prophylaxis? could be the answer to a Jeopardy question like, “Another name for teeth cleaning.”